emilyselwood/backuptool/README.md

 ## Design Goals

-* Simple to use (easy to add new things to be backed up)
+* Simple to use (Easy to add new things to be backed up)
 * Reliable (Set it and forget it)
-* Minimal (Create and backups using google drive.
+* Minimal (Create backups using google drive.
 Do this well)

 ## Building